Henric Streitman: Sacking, postwar obscurity, and death

-Postwar obscurity and death

 Streitman's last years brought his return to activism, this time as a Revisionist Zionist, working for a massive Jewish resettlement in Palestine.
-King Michael's Coup of 1944 toppled Antonescu and brought Romania into the Allied Camp.
-Rosenkranz, though still criticized by his peers for his past as a "slave-driver", returned to politics in early 1945, when he became general secretary of the legalized UER.
+The anti-Nazi coup of August 1944 toppled Antonescu and brought Romania into the Allied Camp.
+In February 1945, Arghezi and his magazine Bilete de Papagal openly celebrated Streitman's 75th birthday, making note of his book collection having been restored, and praising his "exemplary marriage, that of a husband, father, and grandfather."
+Shortly after, Streitman's sister, Ida Schapira, was strangled by a burglar in her home on Filaret Street, Bucharest.
+Rosenkranz, though still criticized by his peers for his past as a "slave-driver", returned to politics around the same time, when he became general secretary of the legalized UER.
 He later moved to the left, joining the Jewish Democratic Committee, which also accepted Loewenstein-Lavi.
-In March 1945, public prosecutor Mihail Mayo interrogated Șafran and Streitman regarding their history with the CE.
+In March 1945, public prosecutor Mihail de Mayo interrogated Șafran and Streitman regarding their history with the CE.
 Streitman was also placed under investigation by a "purification committee" assigned to the Federation of the Jewish Communities in Romania (FCER).
 A year later, his colleagues at the CE leadership were brought in front of the Romanian People's Tribunals, whereupon Gingold and Vasile Isăceanu were given life sentences.

 All other former CE leaders were stripped of their voting rights, by government order, in July 1946—ahead of the November election.
 Streitman survived the 1947 establishment of a communist regime, which, although anti-Zionist, preferred to ignore him and his political stances.
 Communist censorship intervened retroactively against Mi se pare că.., copies of which were placed under restricted use.
-Max-Radu was allowed to perform as a pianist, and, by mid 1947, was managing a "Tudor Vladimirescu people's atheneum" in Bucharest.
-In May 1948, he was performing at a similar institution, named after communist leader Gheorghe Gheorghiu-Dej.
+Max-Radu was allowed to perform as a pianist, and, by mid-1947, was managing a "Tudor Vladimirescu people's atheneum" in Bucharest.
+In May 1948, he was giving concerts at another such institution, named after communist leader Gheorghe Gheorghiu-Dej.
 Writer Enric Furtună noted in 1951 that he knew "nothing about Henric, not even if he's still alive", and asked if he may have made his way to Israel.
 While some files kept by the FCER report that Streitman died in Israel in 1949, Rachel and Max-Radu published a notice of Henric's death in Adevărul on March 31, 1950, which was a day after his burial at the Jewish Cemetery on Giurgiului Highway, Bucharest.
 They asked the public not to follow up with sympathy visits.